1 General Information

 This section, together with the supplementary material provided in the supporting information files, should describe the experimental methods used in the work in sufficient detail to allow repetition of the work by others.
 An experimental section should only be included in the main manuscript if up to 5 compounds with their preparation and characterization data are given.
 If more than 5 compounds are described the experimental section should be given as supporting information.

 General experimental methods should be mentioned at the beginning of the experimental part.
 If the same procedure is used several times one detailed representative example should be given.
-For known compounds used in syntheses the methods of preparation and the literature data used to confirm the material's identity should be cited.
 All new compounds should be fully characterized and sufficient evidence must be provided to establish the identity and the degree of purity of each compound.
 Elemental analysis should be added whenever possible.
 Each description of an individual synthesis experiment should start with the systematic chemical name and the structure label of the reaction product, followed by an exact experimental description including details of the workup procedure.
 Authors are encouraged to use common abbreviations or molecular formulas for solvents or reagents and to reference other chemical structures by using the structure label instead of a chemical name.
 Yields of isolated and purified products are preferred to yields determined spectroscopically or chromatographically.
 Attention should be drawn to hazardous materials or procedures by adding the word “Caution” followed by a brief description.

 Copies of spectra used in the characterization of compounds may be reproduced as figures in the supporting information.
 Nucleic acid sequences and protein sequences should be deposited in an appropriate database in time for any relevant accession numbers to be included in the published data.
 When reporting a new X-ray structure of a small molecule a CIF file (as supporting information) and a structural drawing with probability ellipsoids (ORTEP plot) should be given.
 A table containing the essential crystal-related data should be provided in a human readable format in the supporting information file.
 X-ray crystallographic data for small molecules should be deposited at the Cambridge Crystallographic Data Centre (CCDC), CSD: https://www.ccdc.cam.ac.uk/deposit.
 The accession number should be included in the manuscript.